-The school instant alert system is the primary notification of school closings, delays, emergency early dismissals, cancellations and major school safety alerts.
-During the registration process, parents will provide the necessary information to determine how School Messenger messages will be sent to them.
-Currently, our system uses phone and email alerts.
-It is the responsibility of the parent to provide updated information in PowerSchool.
-An annual charge per student for this service will be included in the fees portion of textbook rental & fees.
+Occasionally it is necessary to close school due to weather related or mechanical problems.
+Parents and students are advised to listen to radio stations or TV stations.
+Closing information will also be posted on the corporation website, Facebook and Twitter pages.
+The Parent Square System is the primary notification of school closings, delays, emergency early dismissals, cancellations and major school safety alerts.
+During the registration process, parents will provide the necessary information to determine how Parent Square messages will be sent to them.
+Message formats include, but are not limited to, email, phone, text messaging, pager and PDA devices.
+It will be the responsibility of the parent to provide updated information for the Parent Square system.
+An annual charge for this service will be included in the fees portion of textbook rental & fees.

-You may also listen to WRTV-TV (6), WISH-TV (8), WTHR-TV (13), FOX (59) or WRGF (89.7) Greenfield-Central School Corporation radio station.
+You may also listen to WRTV-TV (6), WISH-TV (8), WTHR-TV (13), FOX(59) or Greenfield-Central School Corporation radio station, WRGF.
 You may also reference social media sites (Twitter and Facebook).
 Every effort will be made by school officials to make such decisions before 6:30 A.M., so that the word can be spread to all involved parties.
-Please do not call the central office or school's office.
+Please do not call Central Office or school offices.